Bill Lupien: Career in finance

 Lupien moved to Los Angeles in 1988 and restarted MJT as an institutional broker and Nasdaq market-maker.
 Acting as chairman and CEO, Lupien moved MJT to Durango, Colorado, in 1993 in order to pursue his interest in ranching.
 Shortly thereafter, MJT began to develop electronic order management and execution systems.
 Later, MJT developed and marketed a suite of institutional trading software known as TOMCAT.

 Terry Rickard joined MJT in June 1994, and he and Lupien jointly designed and developed the OptiMark trading system.
 This system was spun out into a separate corporation, OptiMark Corporation, of which Lupien was chairman and CEO. until 2001.

 OptiMark raised about $350 million in venture capital in the late 1990s to build and operate its transaction system as a facility of multiple exchanges, including the PSE, Nasdaq and the Osaka Securities Exchange in Japan.
 OptiMark’s design enabled complex orders of arbitrary sizes and strategies to be entered into the market anonymously.
 OptiMark was issued several patents on its trading technology, and its upcoming release received a lot of journalistic attention.
 However, it met with substantial opposition from several industry segments and failed to raise enough funds to become a viable market.
 OptiMark was the subject of a Harvard Business School case study.
 OptiMark also developed and patented an electronic approach for the opening and intraday trading in options exchanges.

 From 2001-2005, Lupien traded his own account and managed money for friends and family.
 He also co-authored (with David Nassar) the book Market Evaluation and Analysis for Swing Trading, and taught an electronic trading course.
 In Jan.
 2005, he started Kudu Partners LP, a hedge fund managed by La Plata River Partners, LLC, for which he was the General Manager.

-In April 2014, he merged Kudu Partners with another company to form Till Capital Ltd. (TSX.V: TIL), a Canadian-listed public company, where he served as Chief Investment Officer until his death.
+Again, he was rejoined by Joe Taussig to create Resource Re, a reinsurer where Kudu managed the assets and in April 2014, he merged Kudu Partners with the reinsurer to form Till Capital Ltd. (TSX.V: TIL), a Canadian-listed public company, where he served as Chief Investment Officer until his death.